hungtrannam/BKIFF/README.md

 - **notebooks/**: Jupyter Notebooks for analysis and testing.

 ## 4. System Requirements
-- MATLAB version [x.x.x] or later.
+- MATLAB/Octave version 2024a or later.
 - Operating System: Windows, Linux, or macOS.
 - Required MATLAB toolboxes (if applicable), including Optimization Toolbox and Fuzzy Logic Toolbox.